-A Disability Benefit complaint can include complaints about Total and Permanent Disability (TPD), Total and Temporary Disability (TTD), Salary Continuance (SC), Income Protection (IP) and Terminal Illness (TI).
-You may wish to read our Total and Permanent Disability Benefits Brochure which provides general information about some of the issues that the Tribunal takes into account when reviewing complaints about Total and Permanent Disability "TPD" claims.
+A disability benefit complaint can be about total and permanent disability (TPD), total and temporary disability (TTD), salary continuance (SC), income protection (IP) and/or terminal illness (TI).
+You may wish to read our Total and permanent disability benefits brochure which provides general information about some of the issues that the Tribunal takes into account when reviewing complaints about TPD claims.

 - complaints about the refusal to approve a claim for a disability benefit

-- complaints about the amount of the benefit payable, including for example, whether an insured component of the benefit is payable
+- complaints about the amount of the benefit payable, including whether an insured component of the benefit is payable

 - a copy of the superannuation provider's letter notifying you of its decision to reject/deny your disability claim